 Also known as Leopard Eel, Leopard Moray, Speckled Moray, Speckled Moray Eel, Yellow Edged Moray, Yellow Edged Moray Eel, Yellowmargin Moray Eel, Yellow-Margined Moray, Yellow-Margined Moray Eel.

-Found singly, pairs or with other morays hiding in crevices and holes in debris, rock and rubble over rocky areas of reef flats and protected shorelines of seaward reefs.
+Found singly, pairs, or with other morays, hiding in crevices and holes, amongst debris, rock, and rubble, over rocky areas of reef flats and protected shorelines, of seaward reefs.

 Can "take a fancy to divers" if they are not careful.